Khanrukku/my-wordpress-site/readme.md

-WordPress Site - [Your Project Name]
+WordPress Site - law solution LLP

 Overview
 This repository contains the source code for the WordPress site `law-solution-llp`.
 It includes the WordPress core files along with any custom themes, plugins, and configurations necessary to run the site locally and in a production environment.